 For 30 years, Erin has worked as a teacher, writer, editor, and content director.
 During her career, she has written practical guidance about legal issues and regulatory compliance, particularly in the health care space.
 She has also led content teams working in adult education, addiction recovery, and nutrition for families who are food-insecure.

 Erin has long volunteered for social justice work, mostly through her church and through interfaith organizations in North Carolina.

 Erin grew up in Jamaica and several southern states.
 She did her undergraduate work at The University of Texas at Austin and her post graduate work at The University of North Carolina.
 She is proud mom to four young men in their teens and early twenties.

-Peter Tomasek is an attorney and serves as the Editor in Chief for Interrogating Justice.
+Peter Tomasek is an attorney and serves as the Legal Editor for Interrogating Justice.
 Peter leads the Interrogating Justice team in developing long-term strategy for the organization and an affiliated nonprofit, How to Justice.
 He also takes a hands-on role in the writing and editing process for both organizations.

 Prior to helping start Interrogating Justice, Peter worked in a variety of writing-focused roles in the legal field.
 After law school, he worked with the Michigan Court of Appeals as a Research Attorney and Law Clerk.
 Peter then left the court to join a well-respected appellate group at a 60-lawyer firm in metro Detroit, Michigan.

 Peter later moved to North Carolina, where he joined one of the most trusted personal-injury law firms in the state.
 In that role, he represented people from some of the most under-served communities in the state.
 He also worked as the Legal Editor for a start-up online news source in North Carolina.